dustinpfister/blog_posts/_posts/threejs-geometry.md

 ## 3 - BuferGeomeetry from Geometry

 Now that the Geometry Constructor has been deprecated this might not be a topic of interest when it comes to updating older code that made use of the Geometry Constructor.
+Having a quick, duck tape like solution for this might be nice for starters, but ultimately the best way to do so would be to just use the buffered Geometry constructor.
+Never the less I will be covering this here when it comes to any and all future edits of this post for what it is worth.

 ### 3.1 - The BufferGeomorty.fromGeomoty method